hashicorp/nomad-pack/README.md

 nomad-pack registry list
 ```

 To deploy one of these packs, use the `run` command.
-This deploys each jobs defined in the pack to Nomad.
+This deploys each job defined in the pack to Nomad.
 To deploy the `hello_world` pack, you would run the following command:

 ```